 Skip to main content

-Tennessee · UFT
+Tennessee · UPH

 Upholstery & Fabric Cleaning Certification in Tennessee

-Get certified in Upholstery & Fabric Cleaning (UFT) online with NISCR's self-paced course and earn a same-day certificate when you pass.
+Get certified in Upholstery & Fabric Cleaning (UPH) online with NISCR's self-paced course and earn a same-day certificate when you pass.
 From delicate furniture in historic Tennessee homes to high-turnover furnishings in Nashville and Smoky Mountain rentals, knowing how to safely clean diverse fabrics is a marketable skill, and this credential shows clients you understand fiber identification, cleaning agents, and color-safe methods.

 100% online & self-paced — your certificate the same day, anywhere in Tennessee.